 How does the support-raising process work?

 While Shoreline will provide helpful instruction regarding raising financial support, all interns and residents are responsible for raising their own funds needed to participate in their respective programs.
-Summer interns are asked not to find supplemental employment during their time of service and raising support is optional.
+Summer interns may seek supplemental employment during their time of service and raising support is optional.
 Residents, however, are encouraged to raise financial support and/or seek part-time employment.

 How can I get financial assistance as a church-planting resident?